IBMDataScience/clickers/README.md

-# clickers
+# Codeless AI model building.

+This repository contains examples on how to build AI and ML models using a visual interface and with no need to write a single line of code.

-hands on exercises for clickers using Data Refinery and Modeler Flows
+Tools used are Data Refinery and Modeler Flows, available on:

-## Create a project and get your data.
+- Watson Studio Cloud
+- Watson Studio Local
+- Watson Studio Desktop
+- Watson Machine Learning on Z
+- SPSS Modeler

+## Step 1: Data loading

 + Create a project.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/create-project.png)